cf73/humanity/content/collections/articles/rip-hind-rajab.md

         text: ' Contested Ground'
       -
         type: text
+        text: ' — an open-access satellite research group focused on military, humanitarian and international affairs — who examined the satellite imagery at the request of '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The Post'
+      -
+        type: text
-        text: ' — an open-access satellite research group focused on military, humanitarian and international affairs — who examined the satellite imagery at the request of The Post, said the armored vehicles at the intersection closest to Hind are “tactically placed” and appear to provide a “prominent, visible presence to deter (and respond to) enemy attacks,” amid ongoing ground operations.'
+        text: ', said the armored vehicles at the intersection closest to Hind are “tactically placed” and appear to provide a “prominent, visible presence to deter (and respond to) enemy attacks,” amid ongoing ground operations.'
   -
     type: paragraph
     content: